 Throw in a significant amount of USB cables, add some USB hubs, grab some wood and hardware from your local DIY store, add some bright LED strip for lighting, and you have all the ingredients necessary to build your own scanner.
-The construction: And there you have it.
-The first results: Automate your Meshlab workflow with MLX filter scripts.
+Automate your Meshlab workflow with MLX filter scripts.
 Meshlab is a great program for loading and editing XYZ point cloud data and creating polygon meshes.

 ReconstructMe and Realistic 3D Scans.
 May 10, 2012 in Scanning by Tim Owens I’ve been playing recently with a great new piece of software called ReconstructMe which is free for now and Windows only.

 Testing ReconstructMe - how to use Kinect to capture 3D models in real-time.
 3D Scanning Made Easy.
 Demonstration of RGB Demo0.7 on UBuntu12.04 - 3d reconstruction using kinect.
 Installing Libfreenect Installing Open-NI, Sensor kinect, Avin2Sensor patch and NITE ( Note : only 1.5xx versions work with RGB demo source not the github) Installing PCL-1.6 Installing OpenCV-2.3.1 Installing RGB demo Installing QT Note: PCL-1.6, OpenCV2.3.1 and QT libraries should be downloaded from Ubuntu repositories, otherwise there will be a conflict Getting started with OpenKinect (Libfreenect) Here are the list of Ubuntu Kinect Installation commands.